SVGtoPPT/svgtoppt/md/alfred.md

-# SVG to Keynote with Alfred
+# SVG to PPT with Alfred

 ## Prerequisites